Macrame Dream Catcher

 Feathers, symbols of goodness and love, are also a more than present element in this type of interior decoration.
 According to the myths, they are used as a ladder to guide the dreams to the spirit of the sleeper

 How to make a Macrame Dream catcher ?

 Do you want to make your own Macrame Dreamcatcher?
 Nothing could be easier.
 Start by gathering the necessary elements to make it.

 Like the American Natives before, you'll need a sage wood circle.
 If not, another type of softwood will do just fine.
 You can also use a metal ring (available here).
 You will have to cover it with string to embellish it, softening its texture and feel.

 Wondering what materials to use to create your macrame dream catcher?
 In fact, any customization can take shape in your hands!
 The general aspect of the macramé dream catcher must remain light and airy, but all tastes are allowed and everything is possible.

 Different types of dream catchers and their meanings

 Feather Macrame 🪶

-What could be more seductive than the perfect marriage between the dream catcher and the essential macrame feather.
-Adored for its finesse and lightness, the macramé feather will greatly contribute to create a warm, cocooning and enchanting atmosphere in your bedroom or living room.
+What could be more seductive than the perfect marriage between the dream catcher and the essential macrame feather?
+Adored for its finesse and lightness, the macramé feather will greatly contribute to creating a warm, cocooning and enchanting atmosphere in your bedroom or living room.
 Fall for the incomparable charm of a macrame feather dream catcher.

 Owl Dreamcatcher 🦉